AshisRaj/docs.cucumber.io/content/docs/cucumber/reporting.md

 * [cucumber_characteristics](https://github.com/singram/cucumber_characteristics) - Generates HTML/JSON reports on overall test timings, as well as timings and usage of Steps, Features, and Examples.
 Also lists unused and ambiguous (Cucumber 1.x) Steps.
 Compatible with Cucumber 1.x and 2.1+ and Ruby 1.9+.
 * [allure-cucumber](https://github.com/allure-framework/allure-cucumber) - [Allure](https://github.com/allure-framework) adaptor for Cucumber.
 This formatter generates the XML files for Allure reporting framework.
 * [Cluecumber](https://github.com/trivago/cluecumber-report-plugin) - Maven plugin for clear and concise Cucumber reporting.
+* [Cucelastic](https://github.com/AshisRaj/cucelastic-maven-plugin) - Maven plugin for Real-time reporting of cucumber tests to Elastic Search for better and unified overview of the results which is UI agnostic.